mjanv/minimal-elixir-api/docs/api_usage.md

 s.listen()
 ```

-Any event pushed to the client will be displayed in the console
+Any event pushed to the client will be displayed in the console.
+Right now, a `count` event is published when the `api/pokemons` endpoint is called using a GET request.